murchie85/McMurchies-Open-Labs/Devops Placement/README.md

 - Be able to articulate the 5 core Scrum ceremonies, Daily Standup, Sprint Planning, Sprint Retrospective, Sprint Demo and Sprint Backlog Refinement (grooming)
 - Explain clearly and simply, what does the following concepts mean: Scrum, Sprint, Stories, Epics, Velocity/
 - Demonstrate capability in using JIRA and Confluence
+- Explain on a high level AD (active directory), LDAP
 - What does it mean by treating your servers as cattle versus treating them as pets?

 ## ADVANCED SHARED OUTCOMES